-A person with social anxiety disorder may not always avoid social situations, although that is a common feature of this disorder and in more severe cases can be the case.
-Typically, social situations are often endured with a lot of discomfort.
+While a person with social anxiety disorder may not always avoid social situations, avoidance is a common feature, especially in severe cases.
+Typically, social situations are endured with a lot of discomfort and stress.

-Some common symptoms of social anxiety disorder include:
+Some common symptoms of social anxiety disorder are:

-- Spending a lot of time analyzing mistakes in your interactions with people
+- Spending a lot of time analyzing perceived mistakes in front of others.

 Generalized Anxiety Disorder

 Generalized anxiety disorder is the uncontrollable and excessive worry about a range of events and activities across various aspects of our lives (including work, school and family).

 What are the Symptoms of Generalized Anxiety Disorder?